DataDog/documentation/content/en/account_management/api-app-keys.md

 ## What to do if an API or Application key was exposed

 If a private key has been compromised or publicly exposed steps should be taken as quickly as possible to ensure the security of your account.
-Removing the file containing the key from a public site such as GitHub **does not** guarantee that the key was not already accessed by another party.
+Removing the file containing the key from a public site such as GitHub **does not** guarantee it was not already accessed by another party.

 Follow these steps to help safeguard your account: